BIOLOGICAL DENTIST IN HOUSTON, TX DESCRIBES THE PURPOSE OF AMALGAM FILLINGS REMOVAL

 - Are more aesthetic as they are colored the same as natural tooth enamel, ensuring seamless integration into the smile.

-- Are biocompatible with the smile and eliminate the chance of mercury toxicity from the fillings or other restorations.
+- Are biocompatible with the smile and eliminates the chance of mercury toxicity from the fillings or other restorations.

-- Are long-lasting, ensuring restoration of the smile for many years.
+- Our long-lasting, ensuring restoration of the smile for many years.

 - Are affordable and are a wise investment for patients who are serious about ensuring all treatments in the smile are biocompatible with the mouth and body.